-Department of Development Main Operating Appropriations Bill Executive As Passed By House As Reported By Senate Finance DEVCD27 Development Services Reimbursable Expenditures Section: 259.40 Section: 259.40 Section: 259.40 Requires Fund 6850 appropriation item 195636, Development Services Reimbursable Expenditures, to be used for reimbursable costs.
-Specifies that revenues to the General Reimbursement Fund (Fund 6850) consist of moneys charged for administrative costs that are not central service costs and repayment of loans, including the interest thereon, made from the Water and Sewer Fund (Fund 4440).
+Department of Development Main Operating Appropriations Bil Executive As Passed By House As Passed By Senate H.B.
+110 As Reported By Conference Committee DEVCD28 Capital Access Loan Program Section: 259.50 Section: 259.50 Section: 259.50 Section: 259.50 Requires Fund 5S90 appropriation item 195628, Capital Access Loan Program, to be used for operating, program, and administrative expenses of the Capital Access Loan Program, and requires program funds to be used to assist participating financial institutions in making program loans to eligible businesses that face barriers in accessing working capital and obtaining fixed-asset financing.
 Same as the Executive.
 Same as the Executive.
-DEVCD28 Capital Access Loan Program Section: 259.50 Section: 259.50 Section: 259.50 Requires Fund 5S90 appropriation item 195628, Capital Access Loan Program, to be used for operating, program, and administrative expenses of the Capital Access Loan Program, and requires program funds to be used to assist participating financial institutions in making program loans to eligible businesses that face barriers in accessing working capital and obtaining fixed-asset financing.
 Same as the Executive.
-Same as the Executive.
 Allows the OBM Director, with Controlling Board approval, to transfer of up to \$2,000,000 cash in each fiscal year from the Minority Business Enterprise Loan Fund (Fund 4W10) to the Capital Access Loan Fund (Fund 5S90).
 Same as the Executive.
 Same as the Executive.
-DEVCD29 Innovation Ohio Section: 259.50 Section: 259.50 Section: 259.50 Requires Fund 7009 appropriation item 195664, Innovation Ohio, to be used for Innovation Ohio Program loan guarantees and loans pursuant to RC 166.12 to 166.16.
+Same as the Executive.
+DEVCD29 Innovation Ohio Section: 259.50 Section: 259.50 Section: 259.50 Section: 259.50 Requires Fund 7009 appropriation item 195664, Innovation Ohio, to be used for Innovation Ohio Program loan guarantees and loans pursuant to RC 166.12 to 166.16.
+Same as the Executive.
 Same as the Executive.
 Same as the Executive.

-Department of Development Main Operating Appropriations Bill H.B.
-110 Executive As Passed By House As Reported By Senate Finance DEVCD30 Research and Development Section: 259.50 Section: 259.50 Section: 259.50 Requires Fund 7010 appropriation item 195665, Research and Development, to be used for research and development purposes, including loans, pursuant to RC 166.17 to 166.21.
+Department of Development Department of Development H.B.
+Executive As Passed By House As Passed By Senate As Reported By Conference Committee DEVCD30 Research and Development Section: 259.50 Section: 259.50 Section: 259.50 Section: 259.50 Requires Fund 7010 appropriation item 195665, Research and Development, to be used for research and development purposes, including loans, pursuant to RC 166.17 to 166.21.
 Same as the Executive.
 Same as the Executive.
-DEVCD31 Facilities Establishment Section: 259.50 Section: 259.50 Section: 259.50 (1) Specifies that Fund 7037 appropriation item 195615, Facilities Establishment, be used for the purposes of the Facilities Establishment Fund (Fund 7037) under Chapter 166. of the Revised Code.
+Same as the Executive.
+DEVCD31 Facilities Establishment Section: 259.50 Section: 259.50 Section: 259.50 Section: 259.50 (1) Specifies that Fund 7037 appropriation item 195615, Facilities Establishment, be used for the purposes of the Facilities Establishment Fund (Fund 7037) under Chapter 166. of the Revised Code.
 (1) Same as the Executive.
 (1) Same as the Executive.
+(1) Same as the Executive.
 (2) Permits the Controlling Board, notwithstanding R.C.
 127.14 and R.C.
 131.35, in the FY 2022-FY 2023 biennium to authorize expenditures, in excess of the amount appropriated under Fund 7037 for purposes consistent with Chapter 166. of the Revised Code.
 Appropriates the authorized amounts.
 (2) Same as the Executive.
 (2) No provision.
+(2) Same as the Executive, but subjects the additional expenditures authorized by the Controlling Board from Fund 7037 to the limitation set in division (E) of R.C.
+131.35.
 (3) Allows the transfer of cash, with Controlling Board approval, from Fund 7037, in the following amounts: (3) Same as the Executive, but also makes the following change: (3) Same as the House.
+(3) Same as the House.
 Up to \$3,500,000 cash in each fiscal year to the Business Assistance Fund (Fund 4510).
 Same as the Executive.
 Same as the Executive.
-Up to \$2,000,000 cash in each fiscal year to the Capital Access Loan Fund (Fund 5S90) Same as the Executive.
+Same as the Executive Up to \$2,000,000 cash in each fiscal year to the Capital Access Loan Fund (Fund 5S90) Same as the Executive.
 Same as the Executive.
-Up to \$5,000,000 cash in each fiscal year to the Minority Business Enterprise Loan Fund (Fund 4W10) Same as the Executive.
 Same as the Executive.
-No provision. \$8,000,000 cash in FY 2022 to the Rural Industrial Park Loan Fund (Fund 4Z60).
-Same as the House, but increases the transfer amount to \$20,000,000.